Mu'awiya, Basma: British Mandate

-Post-1949
+Israel

 During the 1948 Arab-Israeli War the village and the surrounding area came under Iraqi control.
 In March 1949 Jordanian forces replaced the Iraqi forces in Wadi Ara.
 During the war refugees from the villages of Sabbarin, Khubbayza, Al-Kafrayn and Al-Butaymat settled in the village.
 On 3 April 1949 Israel and Jordan signed the 1949 Armistice Agreements, in which Israel would receive the Wadi Ara area.
 On 20 April 1949, Mu'awiya was occupied by Israeli forces and was later annexed to Israel along with the rest of the Wadi Ara villages.
 The Israeli army ordered the 500 residents to leave the village for a few hours and then demolished the entire village.
 The villagers appealed to the military governor of Umm El-Fahm, who said the action was illegal and that he will bring the matter to the Knesset.
 Although the villagers were allowed to return in mid 1950 they received no compensation for their travails; much of the village land was also expropriated.
 Many villagers who had lost their land had to find work outside of the village.
 Most of the agricultural lands were converted to olive trees.

 In 1995 the village was united with Ein as-Sahala and Barta'a west, and in 1996 the Basma local council to administer the three villages.